 Most often, when we think about DUI charges, we think of driving while under the influence of alcohol or illegal substances.
 But can you also be charged with a DUI for driving while on legally prescribed drugs?

-While there are variations in each state’s laws, the answer is generally “yes” – you can get charged with driving while intoxicated for operating a vehicle while on prescription drugs.
-This is because states make a distinction between two types of DUI charges: “per se” and “impairment.”
-We will explain both below.
-The content of this article is for informational purposes only.
-It is not intended to give legal advice.
+While there are variations in each state’s laws, the answer is generally yes, you can get charged with driving while intoxicated for operating a vehicle while on prescription drugs.
+This is because states make a distinction between two types of DUI charges – “per se” and “impairment.”

 In order to receive a DUI charge, the driver must be both:

-These requirements lead to two different types of DUI charges: per se and impairment.
-It’s important to know the difference between both charges to understand why some medications, despite being legally prescribed to you, can be the cause of a DUI charge.
+These requirements lead to the either a per se and impairment charge.
+It’s important to know the difference between both charges to understand why some medications, despite being legally prescribed to you, can result in a DUI charge.

 A per se DUI is based upon the concentration of a substance in the driver’s blood.
 Typically, this will mean a driver’s blood alcohol count (or BAC).
 For example, in every state it is illegal to operate a vehicle with a BAC of .08% or higher.

-Additionally, some states have established blood concentration limits for other substances – usually substances like marijuana, cocaine, and methamphetamine.
+Additionally, some states have established blood concentration limits for other substances, such as marijuana, cocaine and methamphetamine.